I can’t count the number of times that I’ve started with a new client, only to find a Google Ads search campaign that is set up totally wrong.

 - Leather jackets

-The main bullets are campaigns and the bullets under them are ad groups.
-You could also differentiate your ad groups by brand for example.
+The main bullets are campaigns, and the sub-bullets are ad groups.
+You could also differentiate your ad groups by brand, for example.

 Just make sure you don’t overdo your keywords within each ad group.
 We’ll talk more about this later in this article.